Employee Records and Employment References

 Certain standards of performance and conduct must be maintained in any team.
 Generally these standards are recognized and observed by individual members of the team without any need for action by a supervisor.
 However, correcting unsatisfactory performance is a vital function of management.

-Except in cases of serious misconduct, the following procedures should be followed when dealing with performance or behavior issues.
+Except in cases of serious misconduct, the following procedures should be followed when dealing with performance issues.
 The steps are designed to encourage employees to succeed and to correct the employee’s conduct and work performance.
 Supervisors should assume that all employees want to be productive.
 The first step is verbal counseling the employee regarding the unsatisfactory performance.
 In most cases, no further action will be required.
 If, however, the unsatisfactory performance has not been corrected, the employee should receive a written reminder emphasizing the importance of the situation, describing the deficiency, specifying the time to correct the deficiency, and describing the consequences of failing to correct the deficiency, including possible loss of pay or discharge.
-If the deficiency has still not been corrected, a final warning should be given with continued unsatisfactory behavior resulting in formal discipline including, without limitation, loss of pay or discharge.
+If the deficiency has still not been corrected, a final warning should be given with continued unsatisfactory performance resulting in formal discipline including, without limitation, loss of pay or discharge.
 Ultimately, the immediate supervisor, along with consultation with the vice president in charge of their department and the Human Resources department, will determine the appropriate discipline based upon the circumstances in each case.

 In cases involving dereliction of duty or serious misconduct, you may be suspended without prior notice, pending review.
 In such cases, your salary may be terminated immediately.
-The College may also terminate the employment relationship without following any particular series of steps whenever it determines, at its own discretion, that such action should occur.
+The University may also terminate the employment relationship without following any particular series of steps whenever it determines, at its own discretion, that such action should occur.

-Any current staff member has the right to present any personal concern or dissatisfaction regarding his/her employment to the College and have the matter considered on its merits.
+Any current staff member has the right to present any personal concern or dissatisfaction regarding his/her employment to the University and have the matter considered on its merits.
 Employees may not, however, use this Grievance Process to grieve termination decisions.
 Grievance matters may be handled formally or informally.
 Employees are encouraged to attempt to first resolve workplace issues informally through communication with the persons involved and to involve their supervisors in the process.
 Most issues will not need further attention.
 Employees are also encouraged to make suggestions to improve the workplace or to direct questions regarding the workplace either directly to their supervisor or to the Human Resources department.

 All grievances shall be confidential except as necessary to fairly investigate the grievance.
 Employees can be assured that no negative consequences will result as a consequence of making a grievance.
 All employees involved in the investigation of a grievance shall keep the matter confidential and failure to keep the matter confidential shall subject the offending employee to disciplinary action.
 Any employee taking retaliatory action against any employee who has filed a grievance shall also be subject to disciplinary action